This article has been medically reviewed by Dr. Michele Ross.

 Barlow explains that lemon tekking renders the psilocybin, psilocin, and other compounds more bioavailable, so when they hit your stomach as an extract, you start feeling the effects more quickly than when you eat raw mushroom material and spend the next hour or two digesting.
 “It’s just chemically digesting the compounds in the mushroom that are hard for the body to break down,” says Warner.
 “When it hits your stomach already acidic, your body doesn’t have to compensate.
 It’s all ready to digest.”

 Warner explains that most of a mushroom’s psilocybin and psilocin are held in its cell walls.
 But unlike plants which have cell walls made of cellulose, fungi’s cell walls are made out of chitin, which is harder to digest.
 And so the acids in the lemons start breaking down that chitin before the mushrooms enter your digestive system.
-In fact, Warner points out that our bodies don’t have all the necessary enzymes to digest raw mushrooms (that’s why we cook them in order to eat them in every other circumstance).
-Moreover, he adds, many people don’t have chitinase, the enzyme that breaks down chitin, and so therefore lemon tekking “kind of gives us a get out of jail free pass for some of that heavier body load.”
+In fact, Warner points out that our bodies don’t have all the necessary enzymes to digest raw mushrooms (that’s why we cook them in order to eat them in most other circumstances).
+Furthermore, some people have a genetic mutation that makes their bodies less effective at breaking down chitin, so lemon tekking “kind of gives us a get out of jail free pass for some of that heavier body load,” Warner says.

 In addition, Barlow believes the vitamin C in lemons, with its anti-oxidant effects, might also be playing a role in protecting the psilocin from oxidizing.
 And so basically, you’re getting the most bang for your buck and not losing any of the psychedelic compounds during the digestive process.

-Does Lemon Tek Work with Lime or Other Citrus?
+Lemon Tek Mushrooms: Does It Work with Lime or Other Citrus?

 Yes, limes work just as well as lemons because their pH is essentially the same, clocking in around 2 to 2.6.
 However, when it comes to other citrus fruits, many aren’t as acidic and so won’t work as well.
 For instance, oranges and pineapples might seem like good alternatives, but their pH ranges are around 3.2 to 4.3, bordering on or crossing the threshold of stomach acid.